COURT AT KING OF PRUSSIA

 Montgomery County (Town of Upper Merion), Pennsylvania

-Conceived as an upscale counterpart to the middle market KING OF PRUSSIA PLAZA (1963), suburban Philadelphia's COURT AT KING OF PRUSSIA was built on a 30 acre tract, located adjacent to, and northeast of, the KING OF PRUSSIA PLAZA complex.
-The shopping hubs were situated 15.5 miles northwest of Center City Philadelphia.
+Greater Philadelphia's COURT AT KING OF PRUSSIA was originally conceived as an upscale counterpart of KING OF PRUSSIA PLAZA (1963).
+The COURT complex was built on a 30 acre tract, located adjacent to, and northeast of, the existing KING OF PRUSSIA PLAZA mall.

-The Valley Forge Drive-in, which had operated in the northeast section of the COURT AT KING OF PRUSSIA site since the mid-1950s, had been demolished in the mid-1970s.
-Its spot had been taken by a freestanding structure housing a 1-level (100,000 square foot) Best Products and (57,000 square foot) Levitz Furniture.
+The Budco Valley Forge Drive-in, which had operated at the COURT AT KING OF PRUSSIA site since the mid-1950s, was demolished in the mid-1970s.
+A portion of said site was used for a freestanding structure housing a 1-level (100,000 square foot) Best Products and (57,000 square foot) Levitz Furniture.

-Construction commenced at the COURT mall site in early 1980.
-The 2-level, fully-enclosed complex, developed by the Philadelphia-based Kravco Investments Company, was dedicated with a lavish celebration held August 2, 1981.
 Singer-actress-comedienne Carol Channing officiated and cut the ceremonial, rhinestone-studded, ribbon.
-Fashion luminaries Bill Blass, Calvin Klein and Oscar de la Renta were also on hand, with music provided by the Bainbridge Brass Quintet.
+Fashion luminaries Bill Blass, Calvin Klein and Oscar de la Renta were on hand, with music provided by the Bainbridge Brass Quintet.

 Philadephia-based Strawbridge & Clothier took over the building in 1987 and gutted its interior, leaving only escalators and elevators intact.
 A 3-story atrium area was installed along with new walls and floors.
 The new Strawbridge's was dedicated March 7, 1988.

-The store was shuttered January 27, 1999.
+The store was shuttered on January 27, 1999.
 At first, a 20-screen multiplex was planned for its vacant area.
-This idea was soon abandoned.
-The space was renovated into the eleven-store Pavilion At King of Prussia, which opened in October 2001.
-This new mall within a mall featured Borders Books, Morton's Chicago Steakhouse and Cosi Sandwiches.
+This idea was abandoned.
+The space was renovated into the 11-store Pavilion At King of Prussia mall within a mall.
+It opened in October 2001, featuring Borders Books, Morton's Chicago Steakhouse and Cosi Sandwiches.

 Meanwhile, the freestanding Best Products, built on the site of the old Valley Forge Drive-in, had been knocked down.
 It was replaced by a 1-level (112,000 square foot) Costco, which was dedicated October 9, 1997.